HyrumHansen/math4610/code/task8/gaussianEliminationSystemSolution.md

 **Description:** This uses Gaussian Elimination and backsubstitution to solve a linear system.

 **Input:** The solve() function takes two inputs:
-1. A square matrix
+1. matrix: a square matrix
-2. A solution vector whose length matches the dimension of the matrix
+2. b: a solution vector whose length matches the dimension of the matrix

 **Usage:** Call the function with the required inputs.
 The function outputs the solution vector so assign it to a new variable for visualisation.